-[ topology-first / open source / multi-provider ]
+[ open-source cockpit / homelab & dev / multi-provider ]

-DevStation is the open-source cockpit to create, prepare and recreate homelab and development environments from a clear topology.
-Multi-provider by design, with Proxmox supported today.
+DevStation is an open-source cockpit for engineering.
+Topologies, its first feature, models, provisions and recreates homelab and development environments — multi-provider by design, with Proxmox today.

 $